 Another common cause of bicycle accidents is defective parts.
 Cyclists rely on their bikes to work correctly, and issues like faulty brakes, pedals, etc., can easily lead to serious collisions.
 When a bicycle part causes an accident, the makers, retailers, and sellers can typically be considered negligent and responsible for damages.
 These cases are referred to as “product liability claims.”

 If you suspect that you were involved in a collision because of a poorly made bicycle, my firm can investigate the accident and pursue a claim against the parties responsible for selling you a dangerous product.Common Bicycle Accident Injuries

 Because bicyclists do not have the same protection as passengers in a vehicle, they suffer severe injuries at a high rate.
 While cyclists can make sure they wear protective, bright clothing and helmets, cars are much larger and move at much higher speeds, meaning that cyclists are liable to suffer a wide range of injuries in the event of a crash.
 Many of my past clients have sustained from the following types of trauma during a bicycle crash:

 - Internal bleeding

 - The spinal cord, back, and neck injuries

 - Nerve damage

 Recovering after an accident takes time and, most often, money.
 Injured cyclists are frequently left with steep medical care bills and need expensive therapy to fully recover.
 In addition to these costs, recovering from an injury often means taking time off of work.
-In severe cases, an injured cyclist may not even be able to continue his or her career due to chronic injury symptoms.
+In severe cases, an injured cyclist may not even continue their career due to chronic injury symptoms.

 These financial stresses can be a significant burden on individuals and their families.
-For this reason, injured cyclists are able to seek payments for a wide variety of losses.
+For this reason, injured cyclists can seek payments for a wide variety of losses.
 Some of the damages that cyclists can recover include: